︎

 in collaboration with faire

-Renovation of a 70m2 apartment on the 24th floor of Tour Occident in Place des Fêtes
+Renovation of a 70m2 apartment situated on the 24th floor of a high-rise building in Paris (Tour Occident, place des fêtes)

 photos by Daniele Rocco